peytoncordero/DRI25/command-line.md

 - Searching within text files.
 - Doing a basic exploration of a dataset.

-Understanding the logic of the command line and the architecture of the information on a computer are basic skills that will help you build up other digital skills.
-Understanding these will help you advance more easily in other digital skills, such as learning programming languages.
-The basic knowledge you get from this workshop helps you to understand how you are communicating with your computer when programming and the kind of details that will make a difference in that process.
+Understanding the logic of the command line and the architecture of the information on a computer are basic digital skills that will help you build up other.
+It will also help you advance more easily when you are learning programming languages.
+The basic knowledge you get from this workshop helps you to understand how you are interacting with your computer when programming and the kind of details that will make a difference in that process.

 The command line is a basic tool to create several projects.
-For example, you might use it to install certain programs, including server-side software (or more advanced software-as-a-service software).
-One popular software for digital archives that requires this type of installation is Omeka.
-The command line is also used in remote collaborations to access and control other computers via Secure Shell (SSH) protocol, which allows you to send commands securely over unsecured networks.
+It allows you to

+- Easily automate tasks such as creating, copying, and converting files.
+- Set up your programming environment.
+- Run programs you create.
+- Access the (many) programs and utilities that do not have graphical equivalents.
+- Access and control other computers remotely
+- Collaborate remotely in digital projects
+- Install certain programs, including server-side software (or more advanced software-as-a-service software).

 Finally, there are other uses that you will find according to your interests and the places your future projects might take you.

-# What Is the Command Line?
+# What is the command line?

-To get into this page of the workshop, you might have clicked on “next” or touched the bottom with your finger.
+To get to this page of the workshop, you might have clicked on `next` or touched the bottom with your finger.
 In this way, you are interacting with your computer.
 The command line is another means of human-computer interaction.

 To be precise, the command line is a text-based interface that allows you to communicate with your computer.
 You input text commands and the interface interprets them into appropriate operating system functions.

-The Command Line Interface (CLI) provides a faster and more efficient system interaction with our computers.
-This is why it is a basic skill to learn about!
-It allows you to
+The command line interface (CLI) provides a faster and more efficient system interaction with our computers.
+This is why it is a basic skill to learn!

-- Easily automate tasks such as creating, copying, and converting files.
-- Set up your programming environment.
-- Run programs you create.
-- Access the (many) programs and utilities that do not have graphical equivalents.
-- Control other computers remotely.

 In this image you can see how the Command Line Interface (CLI) looks on a Mac computer:

 ![It is a simple program with a plain background and letters.
 On the first line it says: Last Login: Wed Dec 27 16:34:06 on console.
 The second line says: base _silvira@Silvias-MBP ~ % immediately followed by the cursor showing it is where you write](/images/command-line/How-command-Line-looks-like.png "Terminal")

-To refer to this interface, people also use the terms bash, terminal, or shell.
+To refer to the CLI, people also use the terms bash, terminal, or shell.
 Although these terms imply different levels of abstraction in certain contexts, they are commonly used interchangeably in relation to the command line.

-As we mentioned on the front page of this workshop, the “command line” is laden with masculine and military metaphors that come from the incarnated relationship of computer development and the technological arms race.
-To understand the relation of computers and warfare, we suggest [As We May Think](https://www.w3.org/History/1945/vbush/vbush-all.shtml), an essay written in 1945 reflecting on the role of science in World War II.
-We also recommend the podcast [Hello, World - Command Line Heroes Season 2](https://www.redhat.com/en/command-line-heroes/season-2/hello-world) about Grace Hopper, who was a computer scientist, mathematician, and rear admiral.
-Hopper joined the US Navy Reserves during World War II and later was a key pioneer for English-based computer programming languages.
+As we mentioned on the front page of this workshop, the command line is laden with masculine and military metaphors that come from the incarnated relationship of computer development and the technological arms race.
+To understand the relation of computers and warfare, the essay [As We May Think](https://www.w3.org/History/1945/vbush/vbush-all.shtml), written in 1945, is a good source to reflect on the role of science in World War II.
+Another useful resource is [Hello, World - Command Line Heroes Season 2](https://www.redhat.com/en/command-line-heroes/season-2/hello-world), a podcast episode about Grace Hopper, who was a computer scientist, mathematician, and rear admiral.
+Hopper joined the US Navy Reserves during World War II and became a key pioneer to interact with computers via  programming languages.

 ## Command Line in History of Human-Computer Interaction

 Technology changes over time and human-computer interactions go hand in hand with the developments in hardware.
 Thus to get to the command line, it is worth contextualizing it along with other ways of interacting with computers.

 Let’s start by saying that the first “computers” were humans.
 It was an occupation: people were paid to develop mathematical operations before we had electronic computers.
 The majority were women, as they were contracted as cheaper labor, despite having the same abilities.
 We recommend [Human Computers at NASA](https://omeka.macalester.edu/humancomputerproject/), a digital archive on the hidden labor of African-American women at this institution starting in 1943.